jwedj/ArduinoCrashCourse/README.md

    Simon Says: Enjoy this classic game!
         Can you keep up?
 This game uses LEDs, push buttons, and a piezo buzzer to create the classic game of Simon Says.
 The LEDs light         up in different patterns.
 Your goal is to follow each pattern exactly by pressing the buttons in the same pattern as their
         corresponding LEDs.
 Concept from http://www.kreativekiste.de/arduino-senso-simon-says-4-led-bauanleitung

+   The Best Hot Chocolate!: Know when your hot chocolate (or other hot beverages) are at the right temperature for drinking!
+        The Best Hot Chocolate project uses a TMP36 temperature sensor and an RGB LED as an indicator to let you know when your hot
+        drink is at the optimal temperature for enjoyment, not too hot, not too cold (but eh...we're all different, so the best
+        temperature may vary...but that's why you have open source code from Github to play with!!!!!).